Six Key Nutrients For Keeping Kids Healthy by Good Health

 1. Protein

-The major building block of every cell in our body, protein is essential for life.
-There are proteins involved in helping your child’s body to break down food into energy, fight infections and carry oxygen around the blood.
-There are 20 monomeric, “base” amino acids, from which we synthesis the proteins that help grow and repair our bodies.
-9 are considered “essential” because our bodies cannot create them.
-Animal protein is a considered a complete protein source because it contains all essential and conditionally essential aminos, plus it contains vitamins and minerals in highly bioavailable forms.
+Animal protein is considered a complete protein source because it contains all essential and conditionally essential aminos, plus it contains vitamins and minerals in highly bioavailable forms.
 Organ meats and shellfish are especially rich in essential nutrients.
 Start early with organ meat to give them a taste for it.
-In many cultures, liver is a “first food” for baby when they start on solids.
-It is important to note that you need to eat the fat with the meat, so don’t trim the fat and definitely do not take notice of the “eat lean protein” nonsense.
+In many cultures, liver is a “first food” for babies when they start on solids.
+It is important to note that you need to eat the fat with the meat, so don’t trim the fat, and definitely do not take notice of the “eat lean protein” nonsense, at least, not for children.

 2. Poultry